stefanbylund/zxnext_layer2/README.md

 finally published.

-This API has been tested and verified to work with the z88dk C compiler (2017-12-11 snapshot) and the ZEsarUX 6.1 and CSpect 1.9 emulators.
+This API has been tested and verified to work with the z88dk C compiler (2018-04-18 snapshot) and the ZEsarUX 6.1 and CSpect 1.10 emulators.
 See the "Known Problems" section below for a list of known problems and workarounds.

 ## Download

 The latest version of this API can be downloaded **[here](build/zxnext_layer2.zip)**.
-This download contains the following header files and libraries:
+This download contains the following header file and libraries:

 * zxnext_layer2/include/zxnext_layer2.h
-* zxnext_layer2/include/zxnext_registers.h
 * zxnext_layer2/lib/sccz80/zxnext_layer2.lib
 * zxnext_layer2/lib/sdcc_ix/zxnext_layer2.lib
 * zxnext_layer2/lib/sdcc_iy/zxnext_layer2.lib